STEM - Science, Technology, Engineering and Mathematics

 Science can be accessed via the WJEC Entry Level Certificate or the Pearson BTEC Principles of Applied Science qualifications.

-Physical Education has been incorporated into the STEM department as an extension of the studies human anatomy and physiology.
+Physical Education has been incorporated into the STEAM department as an extension of the studies human anatomy and physiology.
 Accessed via the WJEC Entry Level Certificate, the teaching of PE not only inspires all students to succeed and excel in competitive sport and other physically-demanding activities but also encourages students to be knowledgeable of their bodies, their health and their fitness.

 The teaching of ICT crosses all subject areas but the specific skills, knowledge and understanding is accessed via Functional Skills qualifications and the EDCL Level 3 qualification for our more able students.

 Maths can be accessed via the A/AS, GCSE or Functional Skills routes depending upon the young person’s ability and prior knowledge before joining the Courtyard.

 Physical Education - LINK